Paracanthurus hepatus (Linnaeus, 1758)

 have been reported a number of times from Oahu and Maui.
 These have usually

 been considered aquarium releases because of their proximity to populated

 areas.
 However, the individual above was found about a mile offshore of

 Makua, Oahu, far from the city.
 It probably drifted in naturally in larval

 form and grew to adulthood, sheltering in several large heads of Antler

 Coral (Pocillopora eydouxi).
 Perhaps some of the other Oahu and

 Maui fish arrived naturally as well.
 The species occurs from East Africa

-all the way to southern Japan, the Line Islands, and French Polynesia.
+all the way to southern Japan and the Line Islands.
+Photo: Jason Crowder.